Kymorphia/gidgen/README.md

 ### Binding Behavior Commands

 There are several commands which modify the behavior of binding generation.
 These are described in more detail below:
 * **info** - Used for defining values in dub.json package files.
-It takes a name, which is one of: name, description, copyright, authors, or license.
+It takes a name, which is one of: name, description, copyright, authors, license, website, docs, or capi.
+  The **docs** and **capi** values define URLs to the package D and C API reference respectively, and are only used in generated package README.md files.
   The second parameter is the value to assign.
 The **authors** info value can be assigned multiple times, to be used when there are multiple authors.
   Example: `//!info description "GObject introspection D binding repository"`
 * **inhibit** - This command is used to inhibit automatic code generation for modules and takes one or more space separated values from: